mateusz-uminski/terragrunt-aws-organization/README.md

 # How to use?
 1. Create `config.yaml` file in the project's root directory according to the `example-config.yaml`.
 2. Follow steps from [How to prepare an AWS Organization?](#how-to-prepare-an-aws-organization?).
-3. Execute `terragrunt run-all anycompany-management/.settings`
+3. Execute `terragrunt run-all ac-mgmt/.settings`

 # How to prepare an AWS Organization?
-1. Create at least 4 AWS accounts: one for the management account, one for shared/central services such as IAM and Route53, one nonprod account and one prod account.
+1. Create at least 4 AWS accounts: one for the management account, one for shared/central services such as IAM and Route53, one dev account and one prod account.
 2. Configure MFA on each account.
 3. Create an AWS Organization on management account, set consolidated billing and invite other accounts to the organization.
 4. Enable SCP in the organization.